Substance Abuse Treatment Options for Addiction Treatment

 Treating Substance Abuse and Addiction as a Brain Disease

-PSI believes that addiction is a chronic brain disease, affecting the brain’s wiring and neurotransmitters.
+PSI’s Illinois rehab believes that addiction is a chronic brain disease, affecting the brain’s wiring and neurotransmitters through our substance abuse treatment program.
 As such, our experienced team of addiction experts incorporates evidence-based neuroscience approaches into your personalized substance abuse treatment plan.
-Based on a confidential assessment, taking into account mental and physical health, substance usage, family history and work environment, we’ll get to the root cause of your addiction and set you on the right course to sobriety.
+Based on a confidential assessment at our rehab facility in Illinois, taking into account mental and physical health, substance usage, family history and work environment, we’ll get to the root cause of your addiction and set you on the right course to sobriety.

 Substance Abuse Treatment Levels of Care